-- The possibility that the consideration paid by the Company for the properties and other assets contributed to the Company in its formation may exceed their fair market value, and the fact there were no arm's-length negotiations or third-party appraisals of such properties in connection with the Company's formation. - The continued involvement of certain officers and directors in other real estate activities and investments and the discharge of the Company's fiduciary duties to limited partners of the Operating Partnership, each of which may conflict with the interests of stockholders. - - Material benefits to certain officers and directors from the use of \$1.1 million of net offering proceeds to repay indebtedness incurred to purchase certain assets from an affiliate. - Taxation of the Company as a corporation if it fails to qualify as a REIT for Federal income tax purposes and the resulting decrease in cash available for distribution. - REIT distribution requirements may limit the Company's ability to finance future acquisitions, expansions and developments without additional debt or equity financing necessary to achieve the Company's business plan, which in turn may adversely affect the price of the Common Stock. - - The ability of the Board of Directors to change the Company's growth and investment strategy and its financing, distribution and certain other policies without a vote of the Company's stockholders.
+- The possibility that the consideration paid by the Company for the properties and other assets contributed to the Company in its formation may exceed their fair market value, and the fact there were no arm's-length negotiations or third-party appraisals of such properties in connection with the Company's formation. - The continued involvement of certain officers and directors in other real estate activities which could divert management's attention from the day-to-day operations of the Company. - The influence of Executive Officers, directors and significant stockholders on the Company's operations which could result in management taking action which is not in best interest of all of the Company's stockholders or the Operating Partnership's limited partners and the failure of management to enforce the terms of certain agreements. - - Material benefits to certain officers and directors from the use of \$1.1 million of net offering proceeds to repay indebtedness incurred to purchase certain assets from an affiliate. - -- Taxation of the Company as a corporation if it fails to qualify as a REIT for Federal income tax purposes and the resulting decrease in cash available for distribution.

-- Real estate investment and property management risks, such as the need to renew leases or relet space upon lease expirations, the potential instability of cash flows and changes in the value of the Company's properties due to economic and other conditions. - The possible anti-takeover effect of the Company's ability to limit the ownership of shares of Common Stock to 9.8% of the outstanding shares and of certain other provisions in the organizational documents of the Company and the Operating Partnership which could have the effect of delaying, deferring or preventing a transaction involving a change in control. - The Company's estimated initial distribution payout ratio will be 101.0% for the twelve months ending December 31, 1998, assuming no expiring leases are renewed during such period, and 93.9%, assuming leases are renewed during such period at the Company's weighted average historical retention rate since January 1, 1994 (102.3% and 96.3%, respectively, if the Pending Acquisition is not completed).
+- - REIT distribution requirements may limit the Company's ability to finance future acquisitions, expansions and developments without additional debt or equity financing necessary to achieve the Company's business plan, which in turn may adversely affect the price of the Common Stock. - The ability of the Board of Directors to change the Company's growth and investment strategy and its financing, distribution and certain other policies without a vote of the Company's stockholders. - Real estate investment and property management risks, such as the need to renew leases or relet space upon lease expirations, the potential instability of cash flows and changes in the value of the Company's properties due to economic and other conditions. - The possible anti-takeover effect of the Company's ability to limit the ownership of shares of Common Stock to 9.8% of the outstanding shares and of certain other provisions in the organizational documents of the Company and the Operating Partnership which could have the effect of delaying, deferring or preventing a transaction involving a change in control. - The Company's estimated initial distribution payout ratio will be 101.6% for the twelve months ending December 31, 1998, assuming no expiring leases are renewed during such period (102.9% if the Pending Acquisition is not completed).
+The Company expects to fund any distributions in excess of cash available for distribution from its Credit Facility.